awsdocs/amazon-sagemaker-developer-guide/doc_source/setting-up-canvas-sso.md

-# Set up SageMaker Canvas for your users<a name="setting-up-canvas-sso"></a>
+# Set Up SageMaker Canvas for Your Users<a name="setting-up-canvas-sso"></a>

 To set up Amazon SageMaker Canvas, do the following:
 + Create an Amazon SageMaker Domain\.
-+ Create user profiles for the SageMaker Domain\.
++ Create user profiles for the Domain
 + Set up Okta Single Sign On \(SSO\) for your users\.
 + Activate link sharing for models\.

 Use Single\-Sign On \(SSO\) to give your users access to Amazon SageMaker Canvas\.
 SageMaker Canvas supports SAML 2\.0 SSO methods\.
 The following sections guide you through procedures to set up Okta SSO\.

-To set up an Amazon SageMaker Domain, see [Onboard to Amazon SageMaker Studio Using IAM](https://docs.aws.amazon.com/sagemaker/latest/dg/onboard-iam.html)\.
+To set up a Domain, see [Onboard to Amazon SageMaker Studio Using IAM](https://docs.aws.amazon.com/sagemaker/latest/dg/onboard-iam.html)\.
 You can use the following information to help you complete the procedure in the section:
 + You can ignore the step about creating projects\.
 + You don't need to provide access to additional Amazon S3 buckets\.
 Your users can use the default bucket that we provide when we create a role\.
-+ To give your users the ability to share their notebooks with data scientists, turn on **Notebook Sharing Configuration**\.
++ To give your users access to share their notebooks with data scientists, turn on **Notebook Sharing Configuration**\.
 + Use Amazon SageMaker Studio version 3\.19\.0 or later\.
 For information about updating Amazon SageMaker Studio, see [Shut down and Update SageMaker Studio](studio-tasks-update-studio.md)\.

 Use the following procedure to set up Okta\.
 For all of the following procedures, you specify the same IAM role for `IAM-role` \.

-## Add SageMaker Canvas Application To Okta<a name="canvas-set-up-okta"></a>
+## Add the SageMaker Canvas Application To Okta<a name="canvas-set-up-okta"></a>

 Set up the sign\-on method for Okta\.